MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/create-a-secure-guest-sharing-environment.md

 # Create a secure guest sharing environment

+In this article, we'll walk through a variety of options for creating a secure guest sharing environment in Microsoft 365.
+This includes:

-- Set up multi-factor authentication for guests.
+- Setting up multi-factor authentication for guests.
-- Set up a terms of use for guests.
+- Setting up a terms of use for guests.
-- Set up quarterly guest access reviews to periodically validate whether guests continue to need permissions to teams and sites.
+- Setting up quarterly guest access reviews to periodically validate whether guests continue to need permissions to teams and sites.
-- Restrict guests to web-only access for unmanaged devices.
+- Restricting guests to web-only access for unmanaged devices.
-- Configure a session timeout policy to ensure guests authenticate daily.
+- Configuring a session timeout policy to ensure guests authenticate daily.
-- Create and publish sensitivity labels to classify content.
+- Creating and publishing sensitivity labels to classify content.
-- Create a sensitive information type for a highly confidential project.
+- Creating a sensitive information type for a highly confidential project.
-- Use Cloud App Security to assign a *highly confidential* label to documents that contain the sensitive information type.
+- Automatically assigning a *highly confidential* label to documents that contain the sensitive information type.
-- Use Cloud App Security to remove guest access from files labeled as *highly confidential*.
+- Automatically removing guest access from files labeled as *highly confidential*.

+This is an example scenario to give you an idea of the options available.
+You can use these procedures in different combinations to meet the security and compliance needs of your organization.

+Note that we won't discuss enabling guest sharing settings in this article.
+See [Collaborating with people outside your organization](https://docs.microsoft.com/Office365/Enterprise/collaborating-with-people-outside-your-organization) for details about enabling guest sharing for different scenarios.

 ## Set up multi-factor authentication for guests

 Multi-factor authentication greatly reduces the chances of an account being compromised.
 Since guest users may be using personal email accounts that don't adhere to any governance policies or best practices, it is especially important to require multi-factor authentication for guests.
 If a guest user's username and password is stolen, requiring a second factor of authentication greatly reduces the chances of unknown parties gaining access to your sites and files.

-In this example, we'll set up multi-factor authentication for guests by using a conditional access policy in Azure AD.
+In this example, we'll set up multi-factor authentication for guests by using a conditional access policy in Azure Active Directory.

 To set up multi-factor authentication for guests
 1. In Microsoft Azure, search for *Conditional access*.